jakepi84/JellyfinKoReaderSync/README.md

 ---

-Made with ❤️ for the Jellyfin and KOReader communities
+Made with copilot, I am not a developer and this is mostly AI slop code.